How to Prevent Users from Changing Passwords in Windows 11

 This guide explains how to control whether standard users can change their own passwords on a Windows 11 computer.

-Why do this?
-Sometimes you want to ensure a user account remains secure or keeps a specific password for administrative reasons.
 What happens when done?
 The user will no longer be able to update their password through the standard Windows settings menu.

-By default, all users on a Windows machine can change their own passwords as often as they like.
+By default, all users on a Windows machine can change their own passwords.
 A Windows administrator can change any account password, but a standard user can only change their own.
+Note: This only works for a local account.
+If a user is part of the administrator group, they can easily remove these restrictions.
+This method does not apply to Microsoft Accounts, which are managed online.

-Method 1: Using Local Users and Groups
+Method 1: Using Local Users and Groups (Pro/Enterprise Only)

 Requirement: You must have administrator privileges to perform these steps.

-- Click OK to save your settings.
+- Click OK to save.

-Method 2: Using the Command Line
+Method 2: Using the Command Prompt (All Editions)

 Requirement: You must run the command prompt as an administrator.